andrei-pascanean/game-hunter/README.md

     - We should be answering the question 'what game should I watch this week?'
 - Continental UEFA leagues
   - Can be based off european ELO rating?
+- Broadcaster info
+    - Where can I watch this in country x?
+- Free-to-watch games filter

 # Future Next Steps